Today's Articles

 The Washington Bee Newspaper is Published

 The Bee shared the Washington, D.C. market with a rival weekly, the Colored American.
-Washington's private papers indicate that he and his network supported both news sheets financially.
+Washington's private papers indicate that he and his network financially supported both news sheets.
 The Bee's nameplate slogan was "Sting for Our Enemies – Honey for Our Friends," and according to a Library of Congress critic, "the Bee represented the Republican attitudes of its editor, although Chase did not hesitate to criticize Republican Party leaders when he thought they were on the wrong side of an issue."
 The Bee′s circulation numbers are unknown but were never large; the highest figure given is 9,700 in 1922.

 The Bee′s acceptance of advertising necessitated active acceptance of the overall social customs of its day, including residential segregation.
-For example, in a June 1893 display advertisement, developers in Bowie, Maryland, touted what they called The first opportunity offered colored people to secure Homes on Weekly payments of 50 cents a week or Two Dollars per month – 1000 Lots for Sale – In the city of Bowie, State of Maryland.
+For example, in a June 1893 display advertisement, developers in Bowie, Maryland, touted what they called "The first opportunity offered colored people to secure Homes on Weekly payments of 50 cents a week or $2 per month – 1000 Lots for Sale – in the city of Bowie, State of Maryland."
 Only a 20-minute ride from Washington.
 Double track.
-22 trains stop daily.
-The fare to and from Washington is only Six cents by commutation ticket.
+Twenty-two trains stop daily.
+The fare to and from Washington is only six cents by a commutation ticket.

 Even though Black residents of Washington did not have a formal voice in national affairs, as the District of Columbia lacked congressional representation and votes in the presidential Electoral College, Chase and the Bee could speak out informally.
 The Library of Congress believes that the Bee was "one of the country's most influential African American newspapers."